jurf/jurf.github.io/_posts/2023-01-26-monitor-calibration.md

 ---
-title: "How to get the most out of your monitor without any equipment"
+title: "How to get the most out of your monitor without a colourimeter"
 layout: post
 last_modified_at: 2023-03-03
 ---